Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Introduction

-Within the robotics community a few scholars have contributed to the theoretical discussion about the role of gender and ask for a more elaborate and sensitive investigation.
+Within the robotics community only a few scholars have contributed to the theoretical discussion about the role of gender and asked for a more elaborate and sensitive investigation.
 According to Nomura \cite{nomura2017robots}, the influence of gender markers in interactions between humans immediately suggests the relevance of gender cues in interaction with robots.
-However, Nomura highlights that the interaction effects and the situation might be more prevalent than the category of gender in influencing the perception of an interaction.
-Most importantly, the need for gendering and its ethical implications (e.g. confirming gender role stereotypes) is at the heart of Nomura’s critique and emphasizes the need for a deeper discussion on the topic of implementing gendered features in robots.
-Furthermore, Alesich and Rigby \cite{alesich2017gendered} argue that there is still a lack of knowledge about the effect of gendering robot design.
-The designers are often not aware of the larger interweavings of gender and human bodies and how they organize society and values.
+However, Nomura highlights that the context and quality of the interaction might be more prevalent than gender itself in influencing people's perception of the interaction with the robot.
+Most importantly, the need for gendering and its ethical implications (i.e., confirming gender role stereotypes) is at the heart of Nomura’s critique.
+He emphasizes the need for a deeper discussion on the topic of implementing gendered features in robots.
+In line with Nomura, Alesich and Rigby \cite{alesich2017gendered} argue that there is still a lack of knowledge about the effect of gendering robot design.
+Roboticists are often not aware of the interweavings of gender and human bodies and how it organizes society and values.
 The focus on technical problem solving and the fast-paced testing and production in research and industry do not allow for ethical considerations of the social consequences that implementing ``gender" in robot design would require \cite{alesich2017gendered}.
-Nevertheless, they also propose to adopt design solutions that challenge normative behaviours and beliefs instead of reproducing existing gender norms \cite{alesich2017gendered}.
-Thus, critically engaging with gendering design practices is highly recommended.
+Thus, critically engaging with gendering practices in HRI is highly recommended.